syntheticjohn/instacart_order_classification/README.md

 # Predicting Product Re-Orders On Instacart

+Predict which products Instacart users will reorder using classification algorithms (logistic regression, random forest and gradient boosting)

 **Project overview:**
 - Predicted which products each Instacart user will buy in the next order given a history of orders using classification algorithms and engineering time-based features to optimize F1 score
 - Logistic regression, random forest and gradient boosted trees models were trained and evaluated